 Related Read: Can You Apply Latex Over Polyurethane?

 6. Mix The Epoxy Floor

-The two-part epoxy should be mixed in the paint container.
-Stir the paint only if indicated by the manufacturer.
-After the two parts of the epoxy floor have been mixed, cover the container with the lid and wait for about an hour.
-This allows all the ingredients to be properly mixed and settled.
+You should mix it in a large container (bucket).
+Stir the mixture only if indicated by the manufacturer.
+After mixing, cover the container (or bucket) and wait 1 hour.
+This allows the ingredients to be properly mixed and settled.

 Related Read: How Long Does It Take Epoxy Paint To Dry?

 Priming over a painted surface isn’t mandatory, but it helps (a lot).
 The primer will cover imperfections and holes in the existing finish and create a textured base coat that the new coating can stick to.

 Apply 1-2 coats of primer over the surface.
 You must use a primer that is compatible with epoxy resin.

 When the floor surface is prepped and the epoxy has been well mixed, apply it.